| || |

 As an option to in-person voting, all voters can vote without contact with our staff or office.

 All voters will be mailed a vote-by-mail ballot for the November 3, 2020 election.
-Ballots will be automatically mailed at the end of September, and voters have the following options to return ballots:
+Ballots will be automatically mailed starting September 26, and daily for requests made after September 28.
+Voters have the following options to return ballots:

 | ||Ballot Drop-Off: |

-Starting October 5 (29 days) - 14 Drop-Off locations are available - click for locations and hours. (drop box is inside an office building).
+Starting October 5 (29 days) - 16 Drop-Off locations are available - click for location and hours (drop box is inside an office building).

 | ||Curbside Drop-Off: |